 Dr. Bromer decided to allow the embryos five days to fully develop.
 This – for me – is when nature takes over and does what she does best.
 Over the course of waiting, two of the embryos did not develop.
 Three more eventually did not survive, leaving us with five embryos.
 September 8, 2013 at 11:15 was our scheduled embryo transfer.
 Keep in mind, we had just gotten married three days before and we had a contract on a house.

 That morning we drove to the Rockville office where I, in an emotional but strong voice, confirmed that I understood we were having two embryos transferred.
 Through tear-filled eyes, we watched the monitor as the medical staff showed us our two “babies” and then ever so carefully brought them into the transfer room.
 With precision unmatched by any machine, the doctor transferred the embryos into my uterus and in a soft voice announced that it was over and all went well.
 We cried even more and as far as we were concerned, we were pregnant.
-Now we had to play the waiting game.

 Thursday, September 19, 2013 was the day that I was scheduled for my pregnancy test.
 We also had a 3:30 appointment to settle on our house and a 6:00 flight to Wisconsin to catch.
 It was a busy day indeed, but full of happy thoughts.
 I went to the doctor’s first thing in the morning before heading to school.
 We had no idea as to how long it would take for someone to call with the results.
 Bruce bugged me most of the morning and into the early afternoon hoping to hear good news.

 Neither of us has any idea what happened during the rest of the day.
 Somehow we signed all of the papers to buy our house, boarded a plane, and made it to Wisconsin.
 It all seemed like a blur, though, in the light of our most exciting news.

-Welcoming Olive to the Family
+Welcoming Olive to the family

 She was born at 6:15 p.m., and was 8 lbs, 7 oz, 21 3/4 inches long.
 We have spent the past seven months sharing our new house with our beautiful baby, and learning how to be the best parents possible.
-I have finished my second master’s degree, while Bruce is nearing completion on his doctoral studies.
+I have finished my second master’s degree, while Bruce is nearing completion of his doctoral studies.

 We found that the most helpful factor for us was talking to others and gaining support from family and friends.
 So often, people who are going through IVF feel a need to hide their journey.
 While there was certainly fear and anxiety that our treatment might not be successful, we kept the faith throughout.
 In sharing our struggles, questions, and concerns with others, we found that there were many other people on similar roads who also need a shoulder or an ear or a friend.